Last updated on September 21st, 2023

 How to Repressurise a Potterton Boiler

-If your Potterton boiler pressure drops below 1 bar you will need to increase the pressure.
+If your Potterton boiler pressure drops below 1 bar you should increase the pressure.

 - Open the other valve slowly until you can hear the water